Kyberius/podcaster/README.md

 Relative to presentation, I will be implementing 3 different separated groups of components, the minimum unit of component will be the simplest components, like buttons, inputs and card, the ones that use that to compose, a page and the layout that will assist in organizing screens, also there will be the react-router components that will organize that screens

+### Episode list

+In the episode list I have decided to change the duration format to a one thats easier to read, as in the example the hour mark is omitted, i toke inspiration of how spotify handles durations on podcasts.

+As I understand from the url provided, this example will not require to render all episodes, so I keep it at the 20 that are set on the url provided.

 ## Queries and storage

-As I explained earlier I will be using react-query for handling of fetch and storage, react-query allows to handle gracefull both thing and combine it, and also integrates really well with the loader for react-router.
+As I explained earlier I will be using react-query for handling of fetch and storage, react-query allows to handle graceful both thing and combine it, and also integrates really well with the loader for react-router.

 With that in mind I'm able to take advantage of the storage to call the fetch loader as many times as I need to get all data needed for a page, for example here